Philippine five-centavo coin: Pre-independence

 No coin worth 1/20 of a peso circulated during the Spanish rule of the Philippines, when the 10 centimo coin was the lowest denomination of the Philippine peso fuerte.
-The Mexican 5-centavo (1/20th peso) silver coin, however, was accepted in the Philippines for the same value.
+The Mexican 5-centavo (1/20th of a peso) silver coin, however, was accepted in the Philippines for the same value.

-The first five centavo was minted in 1903, the first year of minting during the American rule of the country, gained after the Spanish–American War.
-The coin's images were identical to those of the half-centavo and one centavo coin.
+The first five-centavo coin was minted in 1903, the first year of minting during the American rule of the country, gained after the Spanish–American War.
+The coin's images were identical to those of the half-centavo and one-centavo coins.

 The obverse featured a native with a volcano in the distance, with the coin's denomination above him, and the inscription 'Filipinas' underneath.
 The reverse featured the American coat of arms, and had the inscription 'United States of America' circling it.
 The year of issue was underneath the coat of arms.